tarunvashishth/Job-Portal/README.md

-## A job portal where recruiters can see job posted by them and the applicants who applied for the Job.
+## A job portal where recruiters can see jobs posted by them and the list applicants who applied for those Job.

 ### Email: squareboat@gmail.com
 ### Password: squareboat